Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/278_Fake Ads in games How to 10x your games revenue - The untold story Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "Fake Ads in games How to 10x your games revenue - The untold story  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # Fake Ads in games: How to 10x your game's revenue - The untold story – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![Fake Ads in games: How to 10x your game's revenue - The untold story](./images/1000x462bb_c14079f4.png)